skx/yal/README.md

 Once installed there are two ways to execute code:

-* By specifying an expressions on the command-line:
+* By specifying an expression to execute upon the command-line:
   * `yal -e '(print (os))'`
 * By passing the name of a file containing lisp code to read and execute:
   * `yal test.lisp`

-The yal interpreter allows (optional) documentation to be attached to functions, both those implemented in golang and those written in lisp, there is another command-line flag to dump that information from the standard library and built-in functions:
+The yal interpreter allows (optional) documentation to be attached to functions, both those implemented in the core, and those which are added in lisp:

-* `yal -h [regexp]`
+* `yal -h [regexp1] [regexp2] [regexpN]`
   * By default this will show the help for all available functions, in sorted order.
-  * If you specify any regular expressions then any entry which matches the given patterns will be displayed.
+  * If you specify any regular expressions then any entry which matches will be displayed.
+  * The match is attempted on the name of the function _and_ the documentation which is available.

-Finally if you've downloaded a binary release from [our release page](https://github.com/skx/yal/releases) the `-v`flag will show you what version you're running:
+Finally if you've downloaded a binary release from [our release page](https://github.com/skx/yal/releases) the `-v` flag will show you what version you're running:

 ```sh
 % yal-darwin-amd64 -v